Culture of Italy: Television

 The first form of televised media in Italy was introduced in 1939, when the first experimental broadcasting began.
-However, this lasted for a very short time: when fascist Italy entered World War II in 1940, all the transmission were interrupted, and were resumed in earnest only nine years after the end of the conflict, in 1954.
+However, this lasted for a very short time: when fascist Italy entered World War II in 1940, all the transmissions were interrupted, and were resumed in earnest only nine years after the end of the conflict, in 1954.

-There are two main national television organisations responsible for most viewing: state-owned RAI, funded by a yearly mandatory licence fee and Mediaset, commercial network founded by Silvio Berlusconi.
-Currently La7 is considered as the third major network in Italy, it is owned by Telecom Italia Media, the media branch of the telephone company Telecom Italia, which also owns 51% of MTV Italia.
-While many other networks are also present, both nationally and locally, RAI and Mediaset together, with their six traditional ex analogue stations plus a number of new free to air digital channels, reach almost 70% of the TV ratings.
+There are two main national television organisations responsible for most viewing: state-owned RAI, funded by a yearly mandatory licence fee and Mediaset, a commercial network founded by Silvio Berlusconi.
+Currently La7 is considered the third major network in Italy, it is owned by Telecom Italia Media, the media branch of the telephone company Telecom Italia, which also owns 51% of MTV Italia.
+While many other networks are also present, both nationally and locally, RAI and Mediaset together, with their six traditional ex-analogue stations plus a number of new free to air digital channels, reach almost 70% of the TV ratings.

-The television networks offer varied programs, including news, soap operas, reality TV shows, game shows, sitcoms, cartoons, and films-all in Italian.
-All programs are in color, except for the old black-and-white movies.
+The television networks offer varied programs, including news, soap operas, reality TV shows, dating shows, game shows, sitcoms, cartoons, and films-all in Italian.
+All programs are in colour, except for the old black-and-white films.
 Most Italians still depend on VHF/UHF reception, but both cable systems and direct satellite reception is increasingly common.
 Conventional satellite dishes can pick up European broadcasts, including some in English.

 National symbols

 National symbols of Italy are the symbols that uniquely identify Italy reflecting its history and culture.
-They are used to represent the Nation through emblems, metaphors, personifications, allegories, which are shared by the entire Italian people.
+They are used to represent the Nation through emblems, metaphors, personifications, and allegories, which are shared by the entire Italian people.

-The three main official symbols, whose typology is present in the symbology of all nations, are:
+The three main official symbols, are: